 - Pass the CFE Exam.

-*The Recertification Standard was implemented on August 26, 2008 and was updated by the ACFE’s Board of Regents on June 12, 2011.
+*The Recertification Guidelines were implemented on August 26, 2008 and updated by the ACFE’s Board of Regents on June 12, 2011.